Priority: - Contain

 - Butterfly bush primarily reproduces via seeds.
 Seeds are mainly dispersed by wind during dry days, but they can also spread by water-dispersal (flowing through lakes and rivers).
-Cars are also capable to produce enough air movement for wind dispersal.

 Habitat & Ecology

-Disturbed areas ranging from light shade to full sun.
+- Frequently found on disturbed areas ranging from light shade to full sun.
 This plant can also withstand drought and low-nutrient sites.

 - Outcompetes native species and may alter riparian habitats.